icylace/CursorRuler/README.md

 - As of ST3 build 3011 the `add_on_change()` method is still not yet implemented and therefore not used.
 In ST2 it is available and used.

+- After you save changes to your user settings or your CursorRuler settings the changes take effect once the cursor state changes.

 ### Known Major Bug for Sublime Text 2 Only